rkulla/vimogen/README.md

 __Q: Is Vimogen really the easiest way to manage Vim plugins?__

-A: I think so.
+A: You tell me.
 I evolved the way I was handling it into this script.
 Vimogen doesn't require adding anything to your .vimrc file or .vim directory.

 There are other ways to handle the automation of installing Vim plugins via pathogen -- such as making your entire .vim directory a git repo and then making the plugin directories git submodules.
-There are also other plugin managers such as Vundle but they require installation and configuration.
+There are also other plugin managers such as Vundle that may have more options but also require configuration.
 I find Vimogen to be the easiest method I've seen.

 License
 =======